hideyukiinada/transfer-learning/readme.md

 TensorFlow team uses the word "module" to mean "a self-contained piece of a TensorFlow graph, along with its weights" &#91;3&#93;.
 In this section, I will be following that convention.

 ## 3.3.
 Overview of high-level items
-Here are the main items that are done in code.
+Here are the main items that are done in the script.
 Shown in parentheses are the name of the functions that correspond to the task:
 1. Check for command line arguments
 1. Clean up TensorBoard log directory and ensure it exists (prepare_file_system())
 1. Ensure a directory to store an intermediate graph exists if store frequency is specified as greater than 0 (prepare_file_system())